breaktoprotect/gann-plays-snake3/README.md

 ## Fitness/Score over Generations
 ![Score over generations](https://github.com/breaktoprotect/gann-plays-snakev3/blob/master/demo/a-fitness-over-generations-graph.png)
+Note: It's not the complete one.
+The environment went into a loop as I earlier I did not taken into account game completion.
+The Snakes were retrained for another 100+ generations and many started clearing the game.

 ## Description
 As part of learning the art of 'data science/machine learning/artificial intelligence', I embarked the journey to create an AI agent to play the classic Snake game.
 Using genetic algorithm to encourage evolution that ultimately convergences to optimal game outcome (full points).